cardotrejos/babypeek/_bmad-output/stories/2-6-seo-optimization.md

 **Title Tag (50-60 characters):**
 ```
-3d-ultra | Transform Your 4D Ultrasound into a Baby Portrait
+babypeek | Transform Your 4D Ultrasound into a Baby Portrait
 ```
 Character count: 58 ✓